scalyr/scalyr-fluentd/README.md

 ***session_info*** - a JSON hash containing custom session info you want to include with each log request.
 This value is optional and defaults to *nil*.

-***add_events*** - the URL endpoint for adding events to Scalyr.
-This value is optional and defaults to https://www.scalyr.com/addEvents
+***scalyr_server*** - the Scalyr sever to send API requests to.
+This value is optional and defaults to https://agent.scalyr.com/

 ***ssl_ca_bundle_path*** - a path on your server pointing to a valid certificate bundle.
 This value is optional and defaults to */etc/ssl/certs/ca-bundle.crt*.